Welcome to the Safe Routes to School (SRTS) Program!

 SRTS is most successful where it is embraced by a local community.
 Indeed, the program cannot work without support from school, municipal and community leaders.

-Walk-to-School Day is scheduled for October 8, 2014.
+Walk-to-School Day was October 8, 2014, but communities are encouraged to plan walking events any time during the month.
 Visit the National Center for Safe Routes to School Web site to register your event.